dipakml/Prediction-of-Concrete-Compressive-Strength/README.md

 - Training a machine learning model using scikit-learn.
 Multiple algorithms are used to come up with best performing algorithm.
 - Building and hosting a streamlit web app on Heroku.
-- A user has to input machine operating features.
+- A user has to input key attributes as mentioned above.
 - Once it gets all the fields information , the prediction is displayed.
 ### Technologies Used
 ![](https://forthebadge.com/images/badges/made-with-python.svg)